 —Helen Truman, a member of the audience

-Bequest of Virginia Adler Thompson, niece of Laura Keene, 1962
+Bequest of Virginia Adler Thompson, daughter of M. J. Adler, 1962

 Laura Keene’s Bloodstained Cuff

 The play’s leading actress, Laura Keene, rushed with water to the president’s box.
 As she cradled the president’s head, drops of his blood stained her cuff.
-She gave the cuff to her niece who preserved it throughout her life.
+She gave the cuff to her nephew, M. J. Adler, who preserved it throughout his life.

 Gift of the Medical Society of the County of Kings, 1983